 - Sythwood Primary School

 For other academies and foundation, trust and voluntary aided schools you should contact the school directly regarding waiting lists.

 Your child's position on a waiting list can go down as well as up, if other children are added to the list because they have greater priority against the school's admission criteria, for example – a child who moves into the area or whose family asks to go on the waiting list after the initial school places have been allocated.

 If you have moved since originally applying, and if your child is ranked on the waiting list according to distance, your new address will usually be used to determine your child's place on the waiting list.
 If you are unsure which of your addresses is being used, please check with the admission authority for the school.

 If you are applying for a school place for more than one child for September 2017 and one child is allocated a place, to receive sibling priority for the second child (where this applies) please let the admission authority for that school know that a sibling has been given a place.
 In many schools, sibling priority can only be given to a child on an in-year waiting list once the sibling has started at the school.

-A significant change may take place to waiting list positions at the start of the autumn term.
+Positions on waiting lists may change significantly at the start of the autumn term.
 This may be due to:

 - the volume of applications received during the school holidays